 This short section covers your loved one’s toileting needs.
 Obviously, this is a delicate matter.
 If you’re unsure about it, talking directly with any previous carers or social worker can be a good place to start.
 As well as detailing the use of a stoma and catheter, it’s a good idea to cover:

-- How often they go – roughly the gaps in between trips to the loo.
+Roughly the gaps in between trips to the loo.

-- Type of incontinence – whether it’s urinary, faecal, or both.
+Whether it’s urinary, faecal, or both.

 Nighttime and sleeping